 The cured meats, breads and cheeses produced in and around Florence are every bit as good as you think they are.
 Find out for yourself on this private market tour that’s full of the good stuff, namely: vino, pecorino, parmiggiano reggiano and other items of cheesy and meaty goodness.
-Experience the best travel stories for yourself.
-Join a local expert and uncover hidden gems on this city adventure hand-picked by the world's leading travel publisher.

 Local English-speaking guide, all tastings